 Import from local disk - Click Browse... to navigate the local computer, or specify the path in the space provided.
 The path name must include a file name and the .bacpac extension.

-Import from Azure – Imports a BACPAC file from a Microsoft Azure container.
-You must connect to an Microsoft Azure container to validate this option.
-Note that this option also requires that you specify a local directory for the temporary file.
+Import from Azure - Imports a BACPAC file from a Microsoft Azure container.
+You must connect to a Microsoft Azure container to validate this option.
+Note that the Import from Azure option also requires that you specify a local directory for the temporary file.
 The temporary file will be created at the specified location and will remain there after the operation completes.

 When browsing Azure, you will be able to switch between containers within a single account.
 You must specify a single .bacpac file to continue the import operation.
-Note that you can sort columns by Name, Size, or Date Modified.
+You can sort columns by Name, Size, or Date Modified.

 To continue, specify the .bacpac file to import, and then click Open.

 Use this page to specify details for the database that will be created.

 New database name - Provide a name for the imported database.